alex-alra-arteaga/nft-delegation-system/README.md

 #### Testing Choices

 Over all the testing process I know, decided to use the following:
-- Unit Testing: They are a must and are very helpful to validate the code correctness in the architecture design process.
+- **Unit Testing**: They are a must and are very helpful to validate the code correctness in the architecture design process.
 Once the architecture minimal template is done I challenge my assumption by writing a tree with every action each branch/transition is supposed to do.
-- Invariants Testing: Unit testing are stateless and don't cover transitions and scenarios that you can't think of.
+- **Invariants Testing**: Unit testing are stateless and don't cover transitions and scenarios that you can't think of.
 With a good invariant testing suite you cover most of the possible state scenarios and transitions.
 But I have to say that this isn't the best of the contracts to do invariants testing, since it heavily depends on interactions with any other contract (through the multicalls), that's the reason I have continued with the following test type.
-- Symbolic Testing: It is the best way to prove the correctness of the contract, since it explores all the possible paths and state transitions, and it is the only way to prove the correctness of the contract (if the tests and `vm.assume` assumptions are correctly writed).
+- **Symbolic Testing**: It is the best way to prove the correctness of the contract, since it explores all the possible paths and state transitions, and it is the only way to prove the correctness of the contract (if the tests and `vm.assume` assumptions are correctly writed).
 I have used Halmos, a symbolic execution engine, to formally verify/prove the correctness of the DelegatorAccount to explore paths that'd cause the delegator to lose NFTs ownership.
 Even though, since it is the second time I use Halmos and counterexamples are not very clear, it has been a helpful tool to prove the correctness of the contract.

 ### Future Features